Raphael-GC/discover/README.md

  You can view the project layout through this [LINK](https://www.figma.com/community/file/1187422022288947321).
 You must have an account on [Figma](https://figma.com) to access it.
 Plus, you can download the files from this project on <a href="https://efficient-sloth-d85.notion.site/Materiais-complementares-d7841615addc4269ba5c5bba12a6edbe">**Notion**</a>.

+## 🔎 Learning

+ Do you want to know what I learned from this project?
+Check out my notes repo called [Skylab](https://github.com/Raphael-GC/Skylab_JS#readme).

 ---
 <p align="center">